Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Introduction

 was first proposed by Landau and Lifshitz \cite{LL} in 1935 as a phenomenological model for studying the dispersive behavior of magnetization in ferromagnetic materials.
 In 1955, Gilbert \cite{G} extended this model by introducing a dissipative term, leading to the Landau-Lifshitz-Gilbert (LLG) equation:

 where $\beta$ is a real number and $\al \geq 0$ is the Gilbert damping coefficient.
 Here ``$\times$" denotes the cross product in $\Real^{3}$ and $\De$ is the Laplace operator in $\Real^{3}$.

-In fact, this equation is closely related to material sciences \cite{CDMS}.
+In fact, this equation is closely related to the material sciences \cite{CDMS}.
 Ferromagnetic materials have intrinsic magnetic orders (magnetization) and exhibit bistable structures, making them widely used in data storage devices.
 One prominent example is permalloy, a nickel-iron magnetic alloy that typically adopts a face-centered cubic phase.
-A real permalloy, however, often display an irregular polycrystalline structure \cite{Sch}.
+However, a real permalloy often displays an irregular polycrystalline structure \cite{Sch}.
 Its magnetization dynamics of such materials is modeled by the multi-scale LLG equation \cite{G, LL} with locally periodic material coefficients.

-Specifically, consider a material over a open, bounded and connected domain $\Omega$.
+Specifically, consider a material on an open, bounded and connected domain $\Omega$.
 The magnetization $u: \Omega\subset\mathbb{R}^3 \to \mathbb{S}^2$ is described by the following multiscale LLG equation in dimensionless form:

 where $0<\alpha<1$ is the Gilbert damping constant.
 The effective field $h(u)$ takes the form